Calais: Monuments and memorials

-Hotels and nightclubs
+Historic hotels

 For many years the most famous hotel in Calais was the Hôtel d'Angleterre, often called Dessin's or Dessein's, after the family which owned it for almost a hundred years.
 Its popularity increased after Laurence Sterne set the early chapters of his 1768 novel A Sentimental Journey through France and Italy there.
 With the arrival of the railway fewer British visitors stopped in Calais and Dessin's closed in 1860.

-Hôtel Meurice de Calais is a hotel, established in 1771 as Le Chariot Royal by the French postmaster, Charles-Augustin Meurice, who would later establish the five-star Hôtel Meurice, one of Paris' most famous luxury hotels.
+Hôtel Meurice de Calais is a hotel, established in 1771 as Le Chariot Royal by the French postmaster, Charles-Augustin Meurice, who would later establish the five-star Hôtel Meurice, one of Paris's most famous luxury hotels.
 It was one of the earliest hotels on the continent of Europe to specifically cater for the British elite.
 The hotel was rebuilt in 1954–55.
 It has 41 en-suite rooms.

-The main centre of night activity in Calais is at the Casino Le Touquet's on the Rue Royale and at the 555 Club.
-Every month, Casino Le Touquet hosts a dinner and dance cabaret.
-The casino features slot machines, blackjack, roulette, and poker facilities.

 Education

 There are several schools in Calais.
 These include Groupe Scolaire Coubertin, Eglise Saint-Pierre, Universite du Littoral, Centre Universitaire, Lycée HQE Léonard de Vinci on Rue du Pasteur Martin Luther-King, École d'Art de Calais on Rue des Soupirants, and the Centre Scolaire Saint-Pierre on Rue du Four à Chaux which provides education in the primary grades, high school, and vocational school.
 There are at least seven colleges in the city, such as Collège Martin Luther King on Rue Martin Luther King, Collège Nationalisé Lucien Vadez on Avenue Yervant Toumaniantz, Collège Les Dentelliers on Rue Gaillard, College Jean Mace on Rue Maréchaux, Collège République on Place République, Collège Vauban on Rue Orléansville, and Collège Privé Mixte Jeanne d'Arc on Rue Champailler.

 Sport

 Calais was represented in association football by the Calais RUFC, who competed in the Championnat National.
 The club was founded 1902 as Racing Club de Calais and in 1974 was renamed as Calais Racing Union Football Club.

 Calais RUFC had a good reputation in French cup competitions and went as far as the final in the 1999/2000 season, losing out finally to Nantes.

-Since 2008 they played at the Stade de l'Épopée, a stadium which holds about 12,000 spectators.
+From 2008 they played at the Stade de l'Épopée, a stadium which holds about 12,000 spectators.
 Calais Racing Union was liquidated in September 2017.

 The rugby club in Calais is Amicale Rugby Calaisien.
 Basketball is popular in Calais with the teams Calais Basket (male) and COB Calais (female) as is volleyball with the Lis Calais (male) and Stella Calais (female) teams.
 There is also the SOC club which caters in a range of sports including athletics, handball and football and Yacht Club de Calais, a yachting club.
 Calais also has Les Seagulls, an American football team.